he Downtown Development Authority will convene virtually for their regular meeting on Wednesday, July

-- Fire Fighter Safety and Survival techniques
+- Fire Fighter Safety and Survival Techniques, RIT and Mayday

 Instructors for these topics may come from the staff of the City of Adrian Fire Department or from other fire departments around the state who travel to Adrian to share their knowledge and expertise.

 Annually, some training is required and is regularly scheduled for on-duty personnel.
 Driving Proficiency, Hazardous Materials Response and Bloodborne Pathogens are some examples.